 Transabdominal scanning is usually carried out with the goat standing.
-A 3.5 or 5 MHz transducer is suitable for most of the pregnancy, but may not penetrate as far as the foetus in late gestation, although caruncles will be visible.
-Before about 90 days a 5 MHz transducer gives the best results; in later pregnancy, a 3.5 MHz probe is preferable.
+A 3.5- or 5-MHz transducer is suitable for most of the pregnancy, but may not penetrate as far as the fetus in late gestation, although caruncles will be visible.
+Before about 90 days a 5-MHz transducer gives best results; in later pregnancy, a 3.5-MHz probe is preferable.
 Scanning can be used from 28 days post-service when a fluid-filled uterus can be identified, but is best used between 50 and 100 days of pregnancy.
-Cotyledons can be distinguished from about 40 days and individual foetuses by 45 to 50 days.
+Cotyledons can be distinguished from about 40 days and individual fetuses by 45-50 days.
 By 100 days individual fetuses more than fill the entire screen, making accurate determination of numbers difficult (Table 1.7).
 The most common error is to underestimate the number of fetuses.